 Involvement on campus

 Be sure to become involved on campus.
-Whether living on or off campus, there are hundreds of ways to engage with our campus community.
-As a new student, you will have opportunities through Orientation and Hey Day to be introduced to the many ways you can get involved on campus and in the community.
-Whether you're interested in service, participating in organizations, induction into an honor society, student employment or holding a leadership position on campus, Columbia College has something for everyone.
-Stay in the know by checking CougarLink, for up-to-date campus activity information.
+You will have opportunities through Orientation and Hey Day to find ways you can get involved on campus and in the community.
+Join a club or organization.
+Participate in a service project.
+Seek induction into an honor society.
+Hold a leadership position.
+Whatever your interest, we have something for you.
+Stay in-the-know by checking CougarLink, for up-to-date campus activity information.

 Living on campus

 We want Columbia College to be your home away from home.
-Our residential facilities provide students a great place to live, hang out and have fun.
+Our residential facilities provide students with great places to live, hang out and have fun.
 As a new student, we know you will have lots of questions about living on campus.
-Visit our Residential Life web page and be sure to check out the frequently asked questions to learn more.
+Visit our Residential Life page and be sure to check out the frequently asked questions to learn more.

 About residential life

 Columbia College offers students two options for dining on campus.
 Dulany Hall is cafeteria-style dining, while Cougar Café is a café-style menu with sandwiches, drinks and coffee.
-Both dining facilities provide delicious food and are ready to serve you.
+Both dining facilities provide delicious food.
 Check out the meal plan options for students living on and off campus.
 It’s a great way to save money and get a fantastic meal.